 Faran monastery Hanging on the Cliff

 A bit further upstream hanging on the southern cliff of the canyon is the Faran monastery.
-The monastery (also known as the Chariton Monastery) is the first Christian abbey the Judean Desert.
-It was built-in the 3rd century.
-The abbey was built by the monk Chariton, who was founding father of the Judean desert nuns.
-The abbey was destroyed by the Persians in the 6th century, however was reconstructed at the end of the 19th century by the Russian Orthodox Church.
-The monastery is surrounded by orchards, agricultural terraces and cisterns, as well as the remains of buildings that once housed pilgrims, revealing its importance on the ancient pilgrims’ route. some of the rooms and chapels are built around caves in which the first monks lived.
+The monastery (also known as the Chariton Monastery) is the first Christian abbey in the Judean Desert.
+It was built in the 3rd century.
+The abbey was built by the monk Chariton, who was the founding father of the Judean desert nuns.
+The Persians destroyed the abbey in the 6th century, however, was reconstructed at the end of the 19th century by the Russian Orthodox Church.
+The monastery is surrounded by orchards, agricultural terraces, and cisterns, as well as the remains of buildings that once housed pilgrims, revealing its importance on the ancient pilgrims’ route.
+Some of the rooms and chapels are built around caves in which the first monks lived.
 At the heart of the monastery is the traditional tomb of Haritoun.
 The monastery is still intermittently inhabited.

 AQUEDUCTS ALONG THE WADI

 The ancient aqueduct from the time of King Herod, which transferred water to the Kipros Fortress near Jericho, is mostly destroyed.
 But clear remains of it can be spotted along the hiking trail that connects Ein Prat and Ein Maboa.

 Another concrete aqueduct was built during the British mandate in Palestine.
 The upper section is now dry and partly destroyed, but the lower section east of Ein Qelt still runs water serving the fields around Jericho.

 EIN MABOAEin Maboa is a unique natural phenomenon.
 The spring’s pool empties and refills again throughout the day.
 The cycle occurs every few hours or every few days, depending on the water flow in the spring.
 Access is with a very short walk from the road that goes down from the village Alon towards Wadi Qelt.